alexfernandez/loadtest/README.md

 Not bad for a single-process naïve Node.js server...
 We may refine our results further to find at which point from 500 to 1000 rps our server breaks down.

-But instead let us research how to improve the results.
+But instead let us research how to improve the result.
 One obvious candidate is to add keep-alive to the requests so we don't have to create a new connection for every request.
-The results (with the same test server) are impressive:
+The result (with the same test server) is impressive:

     $ loadtest http://localhost:7357/ -t 20 -c 10 -k
     ...